red-hat-data-services/NeMo-Guardrails/docs/index.md

 :link: about/overview
 :link-type: doc

-Learn about the NeMo Guardrails library and its capabilities.
+Add programmable guardrails to LLM applications with this open-source Python library.
 :::

 :::{grid-item-card} Use Cases
 :link: about/use-cases
 :link-type: doc

-Browse the different use cases of the NeMo Guardrails library.
+Implement content safety, jailbreak protection, topic control, PII detection, and custom rails.
 :::

 :::{grid-item-card} How It Works
 :link: about/how-it-works/index
 :link-type: doc

-Learn how the NeMo Guardrails library works.
+Learn the sequence diagrams and architecture for building guardrails.
 :::

-:::{grid-item-card} Supported LLMs and Providers
+:::{grid-item-card} Supported LLMs
 :link: about/supported-llms
 :link-type: doc

-Browse the LLMs and their providers supported by the library.
+Connect to NVIDIA NIM, OpenAI, Azure, Anthropic, HuggingFace, and LangChain providers.
 :::

 ::::